An evaluation of the Syrian and Afghan resettlement programmes in Islington

 The Syrian civil war started in March 2011, creating the largest refugee crisis of our time.
 Over 21,000 Syrians have been resettled in the UK between 2010 and 2021 (The Migration Observatory, 2021).
 Meanwhile, in August 2021, the British Army evacuated around 15,000 Afghans from Kabul airport, mainly those who worked with the government, their families and other vulnerable people, after the Taliban’s takeover of power (UNOCHA, 2022).

 Islington council is proud of how they are conducting under the various resettlement schemes for Syrians and Afghans.
-Yet, they are aware of specific challenges facing this communities and are keen to work with the London Met research team to understand evaluate the resettlement process within the borough.
+Yet, they are aware of specific challenges facing this communities and thus were keen to work with the London Met research team to evaluate the resettlement process within the borough.

-We will undertake a multi-method study.
-Original data collection comprises desk based research, interviews and follow-up interviews with Syrian and Afghan residents in London, as well as interviews with key stakeholders.
-A comparative and longitudinal analysis will enable us to evaluate the service provision as well as service take up and suitability for purpose.
-We will also use visual mapping techniques to analyse social networks within these new local spaces and beyond.
+We undertook a multi-method study.
+Original data collection comprised of desk-based research, interviews and follow-up interviews with Syrian and Afghan residents in London, as well as interviews with key stakeholders.
+A comparative and longitudinal analysis enabled us to evaluate the service provision as well as service take up and suitability for purpose.
+We also used visual mapping techniques to analyse social networks within these new local spaces and beyond.

-The findings will be written up into a detailed report and a short executive summary.
+The findings have been written up into a detailed report and a short executive summary, both of which are available to download and read:

-The findings will be disseminated at an event organised in partnership between Islington council and London Metropolitan University.
+The findings were also disseminated at an event organised in partnership between Islington council and London Metropolitan University.